PomoRev/CST8234_S25/readme.txt

 Week 2:

+scope.c - experiment regarding code tracing and scoping of variables. whatstring.c - reading the command line arguments. arrays.c - we looked at this code briefly and then turned to command line arguments. shape.c - example code exercise using problem decomposition and prioritizing tasks by dependencies.
+    Finished the tasks we were working on, and tested that the size was now a useful number.
+Also fixed up the string array initialization, we can create an array of character pointers.

 /slides lecture 2 - the slides used in the lecture class.
 I will cull these after the lecture and
     put up a new deck for the next lecture.